Atlanta United eliminated its chances to secure thfirst seed after falling 1-4 to NYCFC at Yankee Stadium on Wednesday.

 Atlanta forward Brandon Vazquez won Atlanta United a penalty in the 51st minute, which Gonzalo “Pity” Martinez put away confidently.
 However, NYCFC would have the last laugh as they secured their win by scoring their 4th goal in the 87th minute.

-Because of this loss, Atlanta United is no longer in contention for the first seed, but it has already secured a first-round home playoff match, meaning they will finish in either the second or third seed.
+Because of this loss, Atlanta United is eliminated in contention for the first seed, but it has already secured a first-round home playoff match, meaning they will finish in either the second or third seed.
 Atlanta United has two regular-season games remaining, with one on Sunday against the Montreal Impact.
 Atlanta’s last game will be at home against the New England Revolution on October 6th.

 Photo Credits: Brad Penner – USA Today Sports